 Yoga is a scientific perspective that perfectly blends with the spiritual and this in a way results in the absolute unison of the self with God.
 Yoga helps channelize our focus inwards, towards ourselves, helping us understand our breathing rhythms, our, body and mind well.
 And gradually, we gain an understanding of our functions and dysfunctions, effective and ineffective actions and so on.

-Yoga is a combination of both mental and physical routines and exercises which the practiced yoga practitioner will teach and you can learn, adapt, adopt, and become proficient in.
+Yoga therapy in Kerala is a combination of both mental and physical routines and exercises which the practiced yoga practitioner will teach and you can learn, adapt, adopt, and become proficient in.

 If awareness of yoga is established and you know about its immense health benefits and the fact that it helps overcome many sicknesses, aches, pains and illnesses, then you learn that regular practice can really be the best answer to lead a healthy, peaceful, and stress-free life.